-For each arm, a dedicated halogen lamp with appropriate balancing filters is available to give well-exposed, flat continuum spectra at all wavelengths within a reasonably short exposure time (see Table 18).
+For each arm, a dedicated halogen lamp with appropriate balancing filters is available to give well-exposed, flat continuum spectra at all wavelengths within a reasonably short exposure time (see Table 17).
 A deuterium lamp is used for the spectral region shortwards of 350 nm.
 Flatfielding the whole spectral range therefore requires four exposures (2 in UVB, 1 in VIS and ON/OFF in NIR) that have to be taken sequentially.
 Flatfield templates are:

-- XSHOOTER_slt_cal_UVBLowLampFlat (UVB deuterium-D2- lamp flat) - XSHOOTER_slt_cal_UVBHighLampFlat (UVB halogen lamp flat) - XSHOOTER_slt_cal_VISLampFlat - XSHOOTER_slt_cal_NIRLampFlat
+- XSHOOTER\slt\cal\UVBLowLampFlat (UVB deuterium-D2- lamp flat) - XSHOOTER slt cal UVBHighLampFlat (UVB halogen lamp flat) - XSHOOTER slt cal VISLampFlat - XSHOOTER slt cal NIRLampFlat

-And their equivalent for IFU flatfield named XSHOOTER_ifu_cal...LampFlat.
+And their equivalent for IFU flatfield named XSHOOTER\ifu\cal\...LampFlat.

-Note that low frequency fringes with peak-to-valley amplitudes up to ~5% are present in the red part of the VIS spectra.
+Note that low frequency fringes with peak-to-valley amplitudes up to $\sim$ 5% are present in the red part of the VIS spectra.